The Country Girls: Plot synopsis

-1983 Film Adaptation
+1983 film adaptation

 The novel was filmed in 1983 directed by Desmond Davis.
 It had a budget of £770,000.

 The Lonely Girl (1962)

 In the Lonely Girl, Caithleen (Cait/Kate) and Bridget (Baba) move to Dublin.
 The novel tells the story of Kate's romance with a sophisticated older man.

 Eventually, Kate becomes unhappy as Eugene does not share her Catholic religious beliefs, his friends do not regard Kate seriously, and he continues to correspond with his estranged wife, for whom he still has some feelings.
 Kate finally leaves Eugene and returns to Baba, who is packing to move to London and invites Kate to come along.
 Kate hopes that Eugene will come after her and ask her to return to him, but instead he sends word through Baba that their breakup is probably for the best.
 Sadly, Kate departs for London with Baba, where she gets over her heartbreak and meets "different people, different men".

-Girl with Green Eyes is a 1964 British drama film, which Edna O'Brien adapted from her own novel, The Lonely Girl.
+Girl with Green Eyes is a 1964 British drama film, starring Rita Tushingham and Lynn Redgrave, that Edna O'Brien adapted from her own novel The Lonely Girl.

 Girls in Their Married Bliss (1964)

-The third and final book of the trilogy, this novel begins in London several years after the end of The Lonely Girl.
+The third and final book of the trilogy, Girls in Their Married Bliss, begins in London several years after the end of The Lonely Girl.
 It marks a significant shift in style from the first two books, as it is now narrated in part by Baba in the first person, while Kate's sections are narrated in the third person.
-See more details on the page for Girls in Their Married Bliss.